A data-driven approach for topology correction in low voltage distribution networks with PVs: Case study

-\subsubsection{Identification Without Recordings}
+\subsubsection{Identification without recordings}

 The PCC and MFP among customers in CN1 with multiple connections per node are depicted in Fig.~\ref{Fig7}.
-As illustrated in Fig.~\ref{Fig7}(a), expression in~(\ref{eq8}) reduces the voltage correlation between users connected to different feeders.
+As illustrated in Fig.~\ref{Fig7}(a), the expression in~(\ref{eq8}) reduces the voltage correlation between users connected to different feeders.
 This step helps distinguish between different connections more clearly.
-However, the complexity of the voltage data correlation shown in Fig. \ref{Fig7}(b)—reflected in the similarity of the correlation distribution — makes it extremely challenging to simultaneously identify both the phase label and the user-feeder connection using only voltage data.
+However, the complexity of the voltage data correlation shown in Fig.~\ref{Fig7}(b) makes it extremely challenging to simultaneously identify both the phase label and the user-feeder connection using only voltage data.
 A balanced LVDN represents a scenario where all users are connected to the same phase (i.e., a single-phase LVDN), whereas an unbalanced LVDN corresponds to a three-phase configuration.

 Table \ref{table3} summarizes the accuracy of user-feeder connection identification across five LVDN scenarios.
 In general, the proposed approach demonstrates higher robustness to variations in the number of feeders connected to the same transformer and per-node connections but exhibits lower robustness in three-phase configurations.
 Specifically, accuracy drops from 100\% to 96.43\% in CN1 with three feeders and multiple connections per node, and from 94.56\% to 55.56\% in SN with two feeders and multiple connections per node, highlighting the impact of complex multi-phase settings.
 In simpler LVDNs, per-node connections significantly affect accuracy.
 For instance, in SNL with two feeders in a single-phase setting, accuracy declines from 96.3\% to 82.22\%, while in SNL with two feeders in a three-phase setting, it drops from 59.26\% to 46.67\%.
 In contrast, for complex LVDNs, accuracy remains above 95\% regardless of single or multiple per-node connections, indicating greater resilience in more intricate network structures.
 Moreover, accuracy in complex LVDNs is slightly higher than in simpler LVDNs, primarily due to feeder length differences.
 Simple LVDNs, which are modified from urban areas with high population density, have houses located close to each other (i.e., smaller distances between users with different connections).
 This proximity reduces the difference in the voltage variations between neighbouring houses, leading to greater identification accuracy.
 However, the length of the feeder and the number of branches have a minor effect on the accuracy, which is verified in the three simple LVDNs (i.e., SN, SNL, and SNB).